 Many homes rely upon electric ranges or hot plates for meal preparation.
 These devices use electric heating elements to convert electrical energy into heat.
 Since homes typically have more than one available option for heating and cooking food, it may be wise to examine how much power a hot plate or a single burner uses, and how much it costs to use that method.

-How Electrical Power Use Is Measured
+Measuring Electrical Power Use

 An electric utility company provides power to a home or business in units called kilowatt-hours (kWh).
 Simply stated, a kilowatt-hour is equal to the use of 1,000 watts of power dissipated over a one-hour time period.
-For example, if a 100-watt light bulb is powered for 20 hours, the total power usage that an electric company will bill for is equal to 2 kWh.
+For example, if a 100-watt light bulb is powered for 20 hours, the total power usage that an electric company will bill a consumer is equal to 2 kWh.

 Hot Plate Power Usage